AAP127/cse15l-lab-reports/week4_lab.md

 ![ValidWebsiteNameCheck](week_4_source/ValidWebsiteNameCheck.PNG)
 *Changes can be found on "Update extra-test.md and MDP.java" commit.
 Extra description in commit.

 For this case, not checking for a valid website name allowed a link without a corresponding website name to be added to the list and displayed.
-By checking that the website name, the program is able to accept website names that a markdown file would register to be valid.
+By checking the website name, the program should only accept ones that a markdown file would register to be valid.

 **One small issue with the current implementation revolves around checking for a string containing a space.
 This is to prevent an attempt at making the website name only spaces.
 However, it also means that a user cannot use a space, even in a valid name.
 Creating a more robust method of detecting invalid website names could be an area of future development for the program.